sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-agent.md

 By default, the internal `OTLP Exporter` is configured to push data to the `OTLP Receiver` endpoint `https://localhost:4317`.

-To override the OTLP endpoints, configure the `otel.exporter.otlp.metrics.endpoint` and `otel.exporter.otlp.logs.endpoint` parameters under the `otel` section:
+To override the OTLP endpoints, configure the `otel.exporter.otlp.metrics.endpoint` and `otel.exporter.otlp.logs.endpoint` parameters under the `otel` section in your configuration file:

 ```yaml
 otel: